KevinBjarnemark/bottle-post-recipes/README.md

 #### Vegan mode 🍏

 A concerted effort has been dedicated to make this app a vegan-friendly app.
-Some people don't want to see animal products when they start the computer, and all systems in the Bottle Post Recipes app are designed to filter out such recipes right away.
-The orange <span class="em" style="color: var(--orange)">Vegan Button</span> is not just a button, it's a mark on your profile.
+Some people simply don't want to see animal products.Therefore, all systems in the Bottle Post Recipes app are designed to filter out such recipes right from the start.
+The orange <span class="em" style="color: var(--orange)">vegan button</span> is not just a button, it's a mark on your profile.
 If you disable vegan mode, it will stay disabled even if you refresh your browser.
-This setting is extremely easy to toggle and it's a great way to let everyone feel welcome.
+This setting is extremely easy to toggle and it's a great way to welcome any type of user.
 If you don't like vegan recipes, you can even filter them out entirely.
 It's worth noting that when vegan mode is turned on, it will overwrite any other settings.

 > ⛔️ **KNOWN ISSUE**
 > Users with vegan mode enabled can be asked to review a non-vegan recipe.
 The non-vegan recipe won't be shown until or if the user disables vegan mode.
 A fix for this should be prioritized, as it goes against the intent of the app.
-It may also cause vegans to downrate non-vegan recipes that others might enjoy.
+It may also cause vegans to downrate non-vegan recipes that others might be interested in.

 #### Viewing recipes 👀